 Yellow-rumped Warbler, Dendroica coronata

 The complete list includes 170 species, including 160 native species and 10 non-native species; many of these species have occurred only one or a few times as scarce migrants.

-With 508 bird species recorded within its boundaries and offshore waters, Los Angeles County is among the most ornithologically diverse regions in North America.
-Currently we are slightly ahead of San Diego County, California for the honor of the United States county with the most bird species.
-For several consecutive years, Los Angeles County has won the "America's Birdiest County" competition in which teams of birders scour a county in late April or early May to see how many bird species they can find in a 72 hour period.
+With 523 bird species recorded within its boundaries and offshore waters, Los Angeles County is among the most ornithologically diverse regions in North America.
+Currently we are roughly tied with San Diego County, California for the honor of the being the U.S. county with the most bird species.
+For several consecutive years, L.A.
+County has won the "America's Birdiest County" competition in which teams of birders scour a county in late April or early May to see how many bird species they can find in a 72-hour period.

-Rsearchers at the Natural History Museum have taken the lead in studying the populations of various species of parrots and parakeets in California since the early 1990s.
+Researchers at the Natural History Museum of Los Angeles County have taken the lead in studying the populations of various species of parrots and parakeets in California since the early 1990s.
 All of the 10 or more established parrot species in California were originally brought here for the pet bird trade.
 Naturalized populations (some numbering hundreds or even thousands of individuals) now thrive in urban and suburban landscapes, taking advantage of a variety of exotic trees and shrubs that provide fruit, seed, and nectar resources throughout the year.

 More information about wild parrots in California, including identification guides, summaries of our research, and an online submission form for sightings, may be found at the California Parrot Project.